Why do Australian Labradoodles cost so much?

 We raise all of our puppies here in our home where they are well attended to.
 We begin socializing them and getting them accustomed to every day sounds, being handled, and other pets.
 We work on sitting, potty, and crate training, and some leash experience.
 We having been raising these puppies the "Avidog Way" and have started using the "Puppy Culture" way in addition to Avidog..
 I spend hours each day working with the puppies and I have the puppies handled by both myself, my husband and a variety of people, including young children, so the puppies will be prepared to enter any family dynamic, both old and young, male and female.
 It is fun to watch them grow and learn at such a young age!

 We ship our pups around the world!
 The puppies are crate trained before they leave our home and feel comfortable traveling in the crate.
 Shipping via air is not included in the puppy price (we use SLC airport in Salt Lake City, Utah), please see SLC website for a list of airlines.
+We are now sending most puppies home in cabin with a puppy nanny, or clients come and meet us at the airport to take their puppy home.
+The puppies do really well in the soft sided carriers under the seat.

 You are more than welcome to pick up your newest addition right here at EllsWORTH Labradoodless!
 We would love to show where and how your puppy has been raised.
 We can also spend some time going over care and grooming questions you may have.